HungLyonLuudepythoin/Game-Sales-Portfolio/README.md

 In this project, I performed an in-depth analysis of global and regional game sales from the 1980s to 2020 using time-series data.
 The goal was to identify trends and patterns across different markets, platforms, genres, and publishers.
 The analysis was conducted using advanced data visualization techniques in Power BI.

-## A brief description of what this project does and who it's for

 ## Key Responsibilities: